 To see a democratic Ethiopia.

-To echo principles of democracy to make democracy the rule of the game in Ethiopia.
+To echo the principles of democracy in order to make it the only rule of the game in Ethiopia.

 CARD, as legally registered for, and is mandated to:

-- Awareness creation to develop a democratic culture in Ethiopia;
+- Awareness creation to nurture democratic culture in Ethiopia;

-- Monitoring and evaluation of the state of human rights and democracy to hold state and non-state actors accountable;
+- Monitoring and evaluation of the state of human rights and democracy, in order to hold both state and non-state actors accountable;

-- Doing researches, consultations, and advocacy to influence necessary policy changes that help for democratization;
+- Conducting research, holding consultations, and pursuing advocacy in order to influence necessary policy changes that help democratization;

-- Making technical and professional support to democratic institutions;
+- Providing technical and professional support to democratic institutions;

-- Monitoring and evaluating police detention centers, correction centers, and courts to have human and democratic rights respected;
+- Monitoring and evaluating police detention centers, correction centers, and courts to ensure human and democratic rights are respected; and

-- Doing elections’ observation as well as civic and voters’ education.
+- Performing elections’ observation, as well as civic and voters’ education.